 The symptoms and presentation depending on the region involved.
 In cervical disc herniation, the pain may occur in the region of the skull, the neck, shoulder girdle, scapula, shoulder, arm, and hand.
 The lumbar disc can present with the pain in the lower back, buttocks, thigh, and may radiate into the foot and/or toe.
 The sciatic nerve is the most commonly affected but the femoral nerve can also be affected.

 The severity of symptoms may range from little or no pain to severe and unrelenting back pain that will radiate into the regions of affected nerve roots.
 It may be accompanied by neural deficits.

-These symptoms occur in one side of the body when disc is on lateral aspect which is the most common type.
+These symptoms occur in one side of the body when the disc is on the lateral aspect which is the most common type.
 In some cases however the disc is central and may cause involvement of more than one nerve roots on either side of the body.
-These central discs also present with bladder and bowel involvement ( urinary incontinence) and requires urgent removal by surgery.
+These central discs also present with bladder and bowel involvement ( urinary incontinence) and require urgent removal by surgery.

 Diagnosis is based on the history, symptoms, and physical examination.
-Straight leg raise test is frequently performed in the physical examination of lumbar disc though the specificity of the test is not that good.
+Straight leg raise test is frequently performed in the physical examination of the lumbar disc through the specificity of the test is not that good.

 Imaging for Spinal Disc Herniation

-Plain X-rays have limited role in diagnosis of disc herniation as they are unable ot define soft tissues such as discs, muscles, and nerves.
+Plain X-rays have a limited role in the diagnosis of disc herniation as they are unable to define soft tissues such as discs, muscles, and nerves.
 But they are still used to rule out other diseases like tumors, infections, etc.